 Her grandson, a member of the Lander Valley High School swim team, helped install signs thanking healthcare professionals for their work amidst the pandemic.
 Janet learned the LOR Foundation had provided funding for them and reached out to Michelle Escudero, LOR’s Lander community officer, with the idea of transforming VFW Post 954.
-In March, the LOR Foundation provided nearly $13,000 for a new floor (the old tile was torn up and replaced with wood paneling) and a facelift to the building’s exterior (a local artist will begin painting the first of three murals this fall).
+In March, the LOR Foundation provided nearly $13,000 for a new floor (the old tile was torn up and replaced with wood paneling) and a facelift to the building’s exterior (a local artist, Beth McKinney, will begin painting the first of three murals this fall).

 “It looks totally like a new building,” Janet says.
 “As soon as we replaced the flooring, the smoke smell disappeared.”

 With a revamped interior that also features new TVs, a projector, and a warming kitchen, the space is poised to become the community asset the VFW team set out to build.
 They were already spreading the word at this summer’s Lander Community Pig Roast, which they helped sponsor and which brought 1,800 people to City Park.

 Escudero is excited to watch the VFW expand its reach in Lander.
 “These renovations reflect the tenacity of community members who did not stop searching for a solution,” she says.
 “They’re determined to find ways to bring the community together.”